Lymphoedema compression therapy

 While you are having multilayer compression bandaging, you will need to wear loose fitting clothes to allow for the bulk of the bandages.
 If you are having your leg(s) bandaged, you should wear large lace-up shoes, such as trainers about two sizes bigger than usual.
 These will enable you to walk in comfort, safely and at a reasonable speed.
 Slippers aren't a good idea as they are unlikely to fit securely over the bandages.
 If you are unable to find suitable footwear, you may be offered a plaster shoe.

-If you have a swollen arm or leg and you are planning to drive yourself to the hospital, you will be advised to wear this garment day and night for the first few weeks to maintain the benefit of the bandages.
+If you have a swollen arm or leg and you are planning to drive yourself to the hospital, a friend or relative should come with you at first to ensure safety.
 You are strongly advised to check that your motor insurance company covers you.
 When you finish your course of treatment you will be fitted with a compression garment to maintain your limb size.
 If necessary, a second course of multilayer compression bandaging may be offered later.

 If you are offered a course of treatment with multilayer compression bandaging you may be given a leaflet containing more detailed information.